bruth/jsonpatch-js/README.md

 Library to apply JSON Patches in JavaScript http://tools.ietf.org/html/draft-pbryan-json-patch-01

+View tests and litmus: http://bruth.github.com/jsonpatch-js/

+For convenience, ``jsonpatch.apply`` can take a patch as an object or an array of objects.
+The spec states the latter as being the official patch syntax.

 Note: all operations are applied in-place.

-View tests and litmus: http://bruth.github.com/jsonpatch-js/

 Add
 ---